-- \$23,257 pa plus allowances - Up to 3 years
+- \$23,630 pa plus allowances - Up to 3 years

 The scholarships are open to medical and dental graduates to undertake full-time research.
-Applications are particularly encouraged for research in the following special initiative areas: Aboriginal health and disease, prostate cancer. alcohol and substance abuse, nursing and allied health services, dementia, schizophrenia, injury and HIV/AIDS.
-Applications close late July.
+Applications are particularly encouraged for research in the following special initiative areas: Aboriginal health and disease, prostate cancer, alcohol and substance abuse, nursing and allied health serVices, dementia, schizophrenia, injury and HIV/AIDS.
+Applications close early August.